tzuyuliu123/PowerBI-Call_centre_trends/README.md

 - **Customer Behaviour Perspective**

   Customers tend to call more frequently on Mondays and Saturdays.
 On a typical day, there are three peak call hours: 11:00 AM, 1:00PM, and 5:00 PM.
 Call reasons are relatively evenly distributed across the five main categories and over 85% of calls are successfully resolved regardless of call topics.
   However, it is noticeable that the overall call centre adandoned call rate remains relatively stable at around 19% over time.
 This indicates that approximately one in five customer calls are not successfully handled each month.
-To address the consistently high call abandonment rate, it is recommended to hire one additional agent.
+  If decreasing the number of not answered calls aligns with current organisational objectives, it is recommended to hire one more phone staff.
 - **Agent Performance Perspective**

-  Generally, all staff shows good quality of services, but Joe shows a delinced in total calls and
+Overall, agent performance remains strong, with all staff delivering a high standard of service.
+The top five agents by customer satisfaction are Martha, Dan, Diane, Greg, and Jim.
+Notably, calls related to streaming issues have the lowest resolution rate among all call topics.
+This suggests an opportunity to improve service quality by enhancing agent training or allocating additional resources to support streaming-related inquiries.
  # Dashboard
 Below is a snapshot of the Power BI dashboard developed for this project:
 ![Call Centre Dashboard](Call_Centre_Screenshot.png)